-- 1. Complete all work in compliance with current legislation, standards, regulations, and guidelines. - 2.
-Apply quality control and quality assurance procedures to meet organizational standards and requirements.
+- 1. Complete all work in compliance with current legislation, standards, regulations and guidelines. - 2.
+Contribute to the application of quality control and quality assurance procedures to meet organizational standards and requirements. - 3.
+Comply with current health and safety legislation, as well as organizational practices and procedures. - 4.
+Support sustainability best practices in workplaces. - 5.
+Use current and emerging technologies to support the implementation of mechanical and manufacturing projects.